-The challenges faced by the public health sector are many and varied: shortage of drugs and problems of procurement; continued stress on the National Referral Hospital; health infrastructure deficits; and, disparities between the hinterland and coastland are but a few of them.
+4.143 Mr. Speaker, the challenges faced by the public health sector are many and varied: shortage of drugs and problems of procurement; continued stress on the National Referral Hospital; health infrastructure deficits; and, disparities between the hinterland and coastland are but a few of them.
 Notwithstanding, our administration continues to make every effort to ensure that every dollar invested in the public health system is geared towards improving service delivery - quality, efficiency and effectiveness.
-In 2018, we have budgeted to spend another \$33.3 billion, 7% more than in 2017, 12.5% of Budget 2018 and 4.2% of the GDP, in our quest to modernise and transform the sector.
+In 2018, we have budgeted to spend another \$33.3 billion, 7 percent more than in 2017, 12.5 percent of Budget 2018 and 4.2 percent of the GDP, in our quest to modernise and transform the sector.
 These statistics testify to the seriousness with which we view the sector and its significance in the attainment of the good life.

-Government has made important strides, this year, to improve the capacity for delivering specialist diagnostic health services to the public.
+4.144 Mr. Speaker, Government has made important strides, this year, to improve the capacity for delivering specialist diagnostic health services to the public.
 Specifically, we purchased a mammography machine for the Georgetown Public Hospital Corporation (GPHC) - the first such machine in approximately 20 years at a public health facility.
 We have made provision to purchase a second machine, in 2018.
 Screening for breast cancer no longer needs to be outsourced at great cost to patients, as capacity is being built for early diagnosis and treatment of this type of cancer.
-In addition, the public health system will now benefit from a new viral load machine, procured this year, to improve our capacity for Human Immunodeficiency Virus (HIV) testing, Zika virus screening, and other specialised tests, some of which had to be sent overseas.
+In addition, the public health system will now benefit from a new viral load machine, procured this year, to improve our capacity for HIV testing, Zika screening, and other specialist tests, some of which had to be sent overseas.
 We will also be piloting a point of care testing programme at the National Care and Treatment Centre, in 2018, for non-HIV sexually transmitted infections.

-To facilitate the mentioned interventions, Government will continue to deploy specialists across the regions.
-In 2017, we added an additional 9 medical specialists to Regions one and nine.
-However, we recognise that more must be done to bring regional health facilities up to standard, so that our specialists can treat patients on site and not have to have them medevaced.
-In 2018, we have allocated 2.4 billion for the upgrading, maintenance and construction of health infrastructure across the country; nearly 600 million has been budgeted for the procurement of medical equipment; and over 2.2 billion have been allocated for drugs and medical supplies.
+4.145 To facilitate the mentioned interventions, Government will continue to deploy specialists across the regions.
+In 2017, we added an additional 9 medical specialists to Regions No. 1 and No. 9.
+However, we recognise that more must be done to bring regional health facilities up to standard, so that our specialists can treat patients on site and not have to have them medevac-ed.
+In 2018, we have allocated \$2.4 billion for the upgrading, maintenance and construction of health infrastructure across the country; nearly \$600 million has been budgeted for the procurement of medical equipment; and over \$2.2 billion have been allocated for drugs and medical supplies.

-An investment of US\$8 million, over five years, will be made to improve maternal child health.
-The project got underway this year; in 2018, we have budgeted to spend \$150 million on activities, which include the rehabilitation of the obstetric unit in the CC+ Nicholson Hospital and the provision of essential obstetric and new-born care equipment for Georgetown Public Hospital Co-operation.
+4.146 Mr. Speaker, an investment of US\$8 million, over five years, will be made to improve maternal child health.
+The project got underway this year; in 2018, we have budgeted to spend \$150 million on activities, which include the rehabilitation of the obstetric unit in the 'CC' Nicholson Hospital and the provision of essential obstetric and newborn care equipment for GPHC.
 The project also involves capacity building towards an eventually improved supply chain management system for health facilities.
 These initiatives and more are intended to improve the health outcomes for mothers and children, by contributing to the reduction of the maternal and infant mortality rates.